shango/bprenamer/README.md

 # bprenamer
-A file sequence renamer built with python and pyqt6
+A file sequence renamer built with Python 3.1 and pyqt6

 TODO: Implement the start frame sequence number.
 (Currently defaults to 0001)